 I think we are almost on the verge of that.
 Obviously, a newborn is not a good playmate for a three-year-old big brother, and a baby brother who can barely walk is not much fun for a preschooler who wants to run around and play.
 For a while, the little one doesn’t understand when the big one tries to set up his Star Wars figures, and the big one barely understands a word the little one says.

 But now, finally, they actually make those forts and build those towers of blocks.
 They line up the Matchbox cars and put towers together.
 They’ll watch the same shows and movies.
 Even the wrestling and roughhousing doesn’t always end in tears because they are a bit more evenly matched.
 My little guy is a tough cookie.

 Now don’t get me wrong, we still have moments of fighting and bickering and taking toys from each other, but I’m excited that the early signs of brother best buddies are there, and I’m sure one day my boys will go together like…

-Browned Butter Peas and Carrots is a super simple way to add a ton of flavor to plain old, same old veggies.
-I know, you’re thinking, “Of course butter adds flavor, along with calories and fat and blah blah blah…” Let me tell you, when you brown the butter, you only need a li’l tablespoon for the whole recipe to add a seriously nutty and fragrant flavor punch.
-That makes this recipe not only delicious, but also healthy, gluten free, and paleo.
+Brown Butter Peas and Carrots is a super simple way to add a ton of flavor to plain old, same old veggies.
+I know, you’re thinking, “Of course butter adds flavor, along with calories and fat and blah blah blah…” Let me tell you when you brown the butter, you only need a li’l tablespoon for the whole recipe to add a seriously nutty and fragrant flavor punch.
+That makes this recipe not only delicious, but also healthy, gluten free, and paleo (if you use ghee).
 And the kids will gobble down those golden coins and green drops.
 Winning!